Contact Dr. Tima personally

-I am a relational psychodynamic psychotherapist with expertise in acute and developmental trauma, interpersonal difficulties, and issues of self-worth and self-esteem.
-I aim to provide you a safe and judgment-free space to explore yourself and your relationships with others, which are often at the core of mental health problems.
-Through psychotherapy, you will gain a more profound understanding of yourself and the meaning behind your symptoms, offering you greater control, flexibility, and the ability to manage the challenges you face in your life.
+I am relational psychodynamic psychotherapist with expertise in acute and developmental trauma, interpersonal difficulties, and issues of self-worth and self-esteem.
+I aim to provide a safe and judgement-free space for you to explore yourself and your relationships with others, which are often at the core of mental health problems.
+Through psychotherapy, you will gain a more profound understanding of yourself and the meaning behind your symptoms, offering you greater control, flexibility, and ability to manage the challenges you face in your life.
 My work involves an active and ‘here and now’ examination of your thoughts, feelings, behaviors and experiences inside and outside the therapy room.
-I highly value transparency, confidentiality, respect and honesty as a person and as a clinician.
+I highly value transparency, confidentiality and respect as a person and as a clinician.

 My Training and Qualifications

 I am a New York and DHA licensed clinical psychologist.
 I earned my BA in Psychology from the University of Virginia in 1996, and my MA/Ph.D. in Clinical Psychology from St. John’s University in New York in 2002.
 I have 20 years of clinical practice experience and 17 years of experience in clinical education, training and supervision.
 I was a full-time faculty member and Associate Professor of Clinical Specialty at the American University of Beirut, Lebanon from 2005-2021.